sbansa1/Team_TDD/README.md

 ```
 ## Now why use net cat?
+The netcat utility.
+Often referred to as a Swiss army knife of networking tools, this versatile command can assist you in monitoring, testing, and sending data across network connections.

+One of the most common uses for netcat is as a port scanner. so the netcat scans the postgres port if its free or not to check if the instance of postgres server is running or not on that particular port.

 Although netcat is probably not the most sophisticated tool for the job (nmap is a better choice in most cases), it can perform simple port scans to easily identify open ports.

 We do this by specifying a range of ports to scan, as we did above, along with the -z option to perform a scan instead of attempting to initiate a connection.